Diptonil/raging-coffee/src/main/java/com/ragingcoffee/cachingalgorithms/README.md

 - No matter what service is being used for caching (each have their own design principles and use-case recommendations), certain things are shared.
 The logic behind how the cache would operate and how data would get replaced when it fills up is dictated by caching algorithms.
 - There are multiple caching algorithms out there.
 The ones that seemed to make the most sense without much research are given below.
 - All algorithms here are implemented with the cache size set to 5 elements and the main memory/ database size to 20 elements, to ensure brevity.
+- A `CacheMechanism.java` file exists to define an interface that dictates behaviour as well as helps in data types of similar classes implementing it get evaluated in a certain way in a method in `ImplementCache.java` class.
+- The `ImplementCache.java` class is used to run all the simulations of the algorithms.

 ## Least Recently Used Algorithm